The rise and fall of the Weimar Republic

 Source: https://pixabay.com/photos/germany-deutsche-mark-banknotes-1209765/

-Gustav Stresemann became Chancellor of Germany in 1923 and began to implement a series of reforms to stabilise the economy.
+When Gustav Stresemann became Chancellor of Germany in 1923, he began to implement a series of reforms to try and stabilise the economy and save the country from collapse.

-One of these reforms was known as the Dawes Plan, which involved reducing reparation payments and increasing foreign loans from other countries to Germany.
+One of the most important of these reforms a plan to reduce the reparation payments while seeking to increase foreign loans from other countries to Germany.

-In 1924, the Dawes Plan was implemented.
-The plan involved loaning money from American banks to the German government so that it could make its reparation payments.
+Under this plan, known as the Dawes Plan, American banks agreed to loan money to the German government so that it could make its reparation payments.

-It also paved the way for the Young Plan, which further reduced reparation payments and extended the timeline for repayments.
+For the next four years, things seemed to be improving for the country.
+This period of stability also paved the way for a second economic plan, named the Young Plan in 1929, which further reduced reparation payments and extended the timeline for repayments.

 Old man counting money in his hands